 For many centuries after the fall of the Roman Empire, the Arabic world was the centre of scientific and medical knowledge.
 Texts from Greece and Rome were translated into Arabic and studied by Islamic scholars.
-They developed and refined Hippocrate's theories and Islamic physicians began to use the regulation of diet, exercise and the prescription of medicinal herbs in the treatment of their patients.
+They developed and refined Hippocrates's theories and Islamic physicians began to use the regulation of diet, exercise and the prescription of medicinal herbs in the treatment of their patients.
 Arabic pharmacists became skilled in the formulation of medicines from plants and minerals.
 Even though they did not know about microbes, they used alcohol to clean wounds which healed better and did not become infected.

 Records show that Arabic doctors performed many different surgical operations including the removal of varicose veins, kidney stones and the replacement of dislocated limbs.

-They used sponges soaked in narcotic drugs which were placed over the patient's nose as early anesthetics.
+Fig. 1.6.
 The Arab Physician and scholar Ibn Sina (or Avicenna).
 Wellcome Library, London